open-telemetry/opentelemetry-erlang/docs/rationale.md

-A goal is that the latest SDK can always be used with any version of the API, so that a user can always pull the latest implementation into their final Release to run with any API that was used in instrumented Applications within the Release.
+A goal is that the latest SDK can always be used with any version of the API, so that a user can always pull the latest implementation into their final Release to run with any API versions that were used in instrumented Applications within the Release.

 ### OTLP Exporter (`opentelemetry_exporter`)